-4.12 Clinic Grading Policy
+4.21 Clinic Grading Policy

 At least twice each semester, Clinic Instructors and Supervisors review the work of every student enrolled in clinical practicum using the Clinic Practicum Evaluation (CPE) Form available in Calipso (see Appendix).
 Students are informed of the results of these evaluations.
 Students may be told that their work qualifies them to (1) continue in practicum with added responsibilities, (2) continue in practicum with the same responsibilities, (3) continue in practicum with reduced responsibilities, or (4) discontinue participation in practicum.
 Decisions concerning continuation in clinical practicum include evaluation of the progress of the student clinician in moving toward being able to function independently without requiring extraordinary support by members of the faculty and the professional staff.
 If necessary to protect the welfare of clients or ensure the quality of service provision, the Clinic Instructor or Supervisor (after consultation with the Clinic Director) may decide to discontinue or reduce a student's participation in practicum at any point during the semester.

 Students must be awarded a minimum of "B" in each clinic rotation in order to "Pass" and move on to the subsequent rotation.
 If a final grade of B- or lower is assigned, a student must repeat clinic (register for an additional section of 500), and possibly return to a rotation under UNM in-house supervision for the next clinic rotation.
-Clinic hours accrued during the semester will NOT be retained.
+Clinic hours accrued during the semester (in which a grade of B- or below is earned) will NOT be retained.
 The Clinic Director, in collaboration with the Clinic Instructor (CI), will decide where the student will be placed.
 A Remedial Action Plan for Success (see Appendix) is required.

 Final determination of the graduate clinician's practicum grade is made and posted by the Clinic Director.
-The grade assigned by the student's Supervisor or Clinic Instructor is posted, unless the student is delinquent in meeting clinic and/or departmental procedures and policies (e.g., turning in materials and completing documentation).
+The grade assigned by the student's Supervisor or Clinic Instructor is posted, unless the student is delinquent in meeting clinic and/or departmental procedures and policies (e.g., turning in materials and completing documentation), and/or fails the clinic lab class.
 In such cases, the Clinic Director may deduct a half grade from the student's final practicum grade given that the student is not adhering to professional guidelines and policy.

-4.12a Evaluation of Performance in Clinic Practicum
+4.21a Evaluation of Performance in Clinic Practicum